ON THIS PAGE: You will learn about the different types of treatments doctors use for people with parathyroid cancer. Use the menu to see other pages.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery is the main treatment for a parathyroid tumor, whether the tumor is benign or cancerous.
 A surgical endocrine oncologist is a doctor who specializes in treating an endocrine tumor using surgery.
 Because parathyroid cancer is so rare and it cannot be cured if it recurs, it is very important that surgery to remove it is performed by a surgical endocrine oncologist who has extensive expertise in thyroid and parathyroid surgery whenever parathyroid cancer is suspected.

 It is difficult to know before surgery whether a parathyroid tumor is benign or malignant.
 Parathyroid cancer is the likely diagnosis whenever a patient has profound hypercalcemia, defined as a calcium level higher than 13 mg/dL, or a large parathyroid tumor, defined as larger than 3 centimeters.
 If this is the case, the parathyroid gland and surrounding structures should be removed.
 Those surrounding structures should include the same side of the thyroid gland, fatty tissue and lymph nodes surrounding the parathyroid tumor, and the overlying muscle of the center of the neck, called the sternothyroid muscle.
+This type of surgery is called en bloc resection.
 The doctor may also recommend radiation therapy (see below) after surgery to the affected area of the neck.

 Before surgery, talk with your surgeon about what to expect, how long recovery will take, and the possible short- and long-term side effects.
 Learn more about the basics of cancer surgery.